 This course deals with the process and techniques of transportation planning, with emphasis on urban and regional applications.
-Topics include: historical development of transportation planning in North America; transportation planning framework; surveys and data collection; transportation-land use interaction; analysis and models of transportation demand; analysis and models of transportation performance; development and evaluation of transportation planning options.
+Topics include: historical development of transportation planning in North America; transportation planning framework; surveys and data collection; transportation-land use interaction; analysis and models of transportation performance; development and evaluation of transportation planning options.
 1 Credit